+We will
-Listen to the needs of our customers and by working for and with them deliver better public value

-Support and challenge our workforce for the future based on our values to help us to achieve our vision and deliver our priorities

-Develop a commercial approach where appropriate, to make the most of our limited resources

-Identify any further opportunities for efficiencies in revenue budget

-Identify efficiencies in capital spend through end to end review of programme and projects
+- listen to the needs of our customers and by working for and with them deliver better public value - support and challenge our workforce for the future based on our values to help us to achieve our vision and deliver our priorities - develop a commercial approach where appropriate, to make the most of our limited resources - identify any further opportunities for efficiencies in revenue budget - identify efficiencies in capital spend through end to end review of programme and projects. - continue the rationalisation of our property

+How we will achieve it:

-Collaboration & Partnerships - We will continue to build partnerships to deliver better services.
+Collaboration & Partnerships -We will continue to build partnerships to deliver better services.
 Exploring regional collaboration is a critical element for delivering efficient and effective services in the future while paying attention to local needs.
 This will continue to expand through the Tay Cities Deal, Regional Procurement, the Tayside Regional Collaborative work, the Angus Community Planning Partnership and Strategic Commissioning.

-More timely and targeted support - Over the last few years, we have been learning from some other local authorities about changing the way we deliver services to make them more timely and targeted.
-With the benefit of their experiences, we will be considering this new approach in several locations across Angus next year.
-This includes a new way of working with people and communities in a much more coordinated and open way.
-We want to use their knowledge to help us and our partners to change the way we deliver our services in the future.
-While this sounds simple, it is a very different approach and will require significant investment in the training and development of our frontline staff as well as supporting communities to work closely with us.
+More timely and targeted support - Over the last few years, we have been looking at good examples in some other local authorities where they have changed services to make them more timely and targeted.
+COVID-19 accelerated the need to work in a new way with people and communities in a much more coordinated and open way.
+We want to use this experience to help us and our partners to change the way we deliver our services in the future.
+While this sounds simple, this means a very different approach and will require significant investment in the training and development of our frontline staff as well as supporting communities to work closely with us.
 We plan to invest £470,000 over the next three years as we believe (and evidence from other councils shows) that in the long term, this will be more effective in improving the lives of our citizens.